 Rain & Sunshine

 Charleston surpasses the national average in both rainfall and sunshine.
-Annual rainfall for the city comes to roughly 48 inches compared to the standard 39 inches in the United States.
+The city's annual precipitation comes to roughly 48 inches compared to the standard 38 inches in the United States.
 However, there is also plenty of sunshine!
 Charleston boasts an average of 209 sunny days each year, while the United State’s average is 205.

 Other Important Considerations